 Yes, you are free to publish and share your own submission once you have sent it to the Royal Commission.

 The Royal Commission has published submissions to its website unless the author has requested it not be made public or the Royal Commission considers that it shouldn’t be made public.
-Submissions may be published anonymously where requested.
-Submissions that are made public may include redactions made as the Royal Commission considers appropriate.
+Submissions may have been published anonymously where requested.
+Submissions that are made public may include redactions made as the Royal Commission considered appropriate.